la900415/Rscripts_DataAvailability/README.md

 # Rscripts_DataAvailability
-Several scripts and associated packages for proteomic processing and visualization, some custom-made and others from public packages or published
+Several scripts and associated packages for proteomic processing and visualization, some custom-made and others from public packages or published.